-Within 10 business days of the selection, the BHA will notify the selected owner in writing of the owner's selection for the PBV program and provide the owner with a list of requirements which must be completed prior to entering into a contract.
-The BHA will also notify in writing all owners that submitted proposals that were not selected and advise such owners of the name of the selected owner.
+Within 10 business days of the PHA making the selection, the PHA will notify the selected owner in writing of the owner's selection for the PBV program.
+The PHA will also notify in writing all owners that submitted proposals that were not selected and advise such owners of the name of the selected owner.

-In addition, the BHA will publish its notice for selection of PBV proposals for two consecutive days in the same newspaper the BHA used to solicit the proposals.
+In addition, the PHA will publish its notice for selection of PBV proposals for two consecutive days in the same newspapers and trade journals the PHA used to solicit the proposals.
 The announcement will include the name of the owner that was selected for the PBV program.
-The BHA will also post the notice of owner selection on its web site.
+The PHA will also post the notice of owner selection on its electronic web site.

-The BHA will make available to any interested party its rating and ranking sheets and documents that identify the BHA basis for selecting the proposal.
+The PHA will make available to any interested party its rating and ranking sheets and documents that identify the PHA basis for selecting the proposal.
 These documents will be available for review by the public and other interested parties for one month after publication of the notice of owner selection.
-The BHA will not make available sensitive owner information that is privileged, such as financial statements and similar information about the owner.
+The PHA will not make available sensitive owner information that is privileged, such as financial statements and similar information about the owner.

-The BHA will make these documents available for review at the BHA during normal business hours.
-The cost for reproduction of allowable documents will be \$0.25 per page.
+The PHA will make these documents available for review at the PHA during normal business hours.
+The cost for reproduction of allowable documents will be \$.25 per page.